-TL;DR: The Centers for Medicare & Medicaid Services modified NCD 183, the National Coverage Determination governing pronouncement of death, effective March 7, 2026.
-Here's what billing teams need to know to protect reimbursement for end-of-life physician services.
+TL;DR: The Centers for Medicare & Medicaid Services modified NCD 183, the national coverage determination governing pronouncement of death, with an effective date of March 7, 2026.
+Here's what billing teams need to know.

 Quick-Reference Table